 What does the EU GDPR mean for your app?7 min read - Insights

 Due to come into effect on 25th May 2018, the General Data Protection Regulation (GDPR) has been passed to give EU citizens better protection over their personal data, and more specifically how it is handled by organisations.
-So what do we know about GDPR for apps?
+So what do we know about GDPR for apps and app development?

 Because the regulation covers “personal data” it will impact a huge number of organisations within the EU.
 Both consumer facing brands and enterprises, and will continue to affect the UK regardless of Brexit decisions.
 GDPR defines “personal data” as any data record that could identify an individual, such as names, phone numbers and addresses.
 And now also encompasses digital information, such as GPS locations, behaviour, usernames and more.
-Which means in some way or another, all businesses are affected, and if you own an app, you’ll be affected too.
+Which means in some way or another, all businesses are affected, and if you’re looking to develop an app, you’ll be affected too.

 Another significant change is that traditionally, “personal data” was the sole responsibility of the main data owner.
 However under the new regulations, any company or individual that processes or handles the data will be responsible for its protection.
 This includes third parties and cloud providers.